 SOC 2 is Surpassing SOC 1 in Adoption and Use

 SOC 2 compliance is continuing to gain immense traction as more and more technology oriented service organizations adopt it as the primary framework for reporting on controls, possibly even outpacing the much more well-known SOC 1 SSAE 18 standard.
-For this reason, it’s critically important gain a strong technical and operational understanding of SOC 2, which begins with a SOC 2 readiness assessment by a nationally recognized, PCAOB CPA firm that specializes in regulatory compliance, and that’s NDNB.
+For this reason, it’s critically important gain a strong technical and operational understanding of SOC 2, which begins with a SOC 2 readiness assessment by a nationally recognized, IR CPA firm that specializes in regulatory compliance, and that’s NDNB.